aaronstrong/gcp-professional-architect/case-studies/helicopter-racing-league.md

 ## Business Requirements

-HRL owner's want to expand predictive capabilities and reduce latency for new markets/customers.
+HRL owner's want to `expand predictive capabilities` and `reduce latency for new markets/customers`.

-* Support ability to expose the predictive models to partners.
+* Support ability to `expose the predictive models to partners`.
-* Increase predictive capabilities during and before races:
+* `Increase predictive capabilities during and before races`:
     * Race results
     * Mechanical failures
     * Crowd sentiment
 * Increase telemetry and create additional insights.
-* Measure fan engagement with new predictions.
+* `Measure fan engagement with new predictions`.
-* Enhance global availability and quality of the broadcasts.
+* `Enhance global availability and quality of the broadcasts`.
-* Increase the number of concurrent viewers.
+* `Increase the number of concurrent viewers`. <-- Scale
-* Minimize operational complexity.
+* `Minimize operational complexity`. <-- Managed Services as much as possible
 * Ensure compliance with regulations.
 * Create a merchandising revenue stream.

 ## Technical Requirements

 * Maintain or increase prediction throughput and accuracy.
-* Reduce viewer latency.
+* `Reduce viewer latency`.
-* Increase transcoding performance.
+* `Increase transcoding performance`.
 * Create real-time analytics of viewer consumption patterns and engagement.
 * Create a data mart to enable processing of large volumes of race data.